 “All Sources Are Broken” is an internet-based-project developed by Labor Neunzehn.
-ASAB is both an artistic experiment and a collaborative re-archival practice, which presents itself as an open access web content management system (WCMS) for the investigation of the hypertext space in post-digital books.
+ASAB is both an artistic experiment and a collaborative re-archival practice, which presents itself as an open access web content management system (WCMS) for the investigation of the hypertext space of post-digital books.
 It encourages creative re-reading practices, parallel narratives and unconventional learning strategies.
-An online space for creativity, collective action, and recontextualisation.
-The project aims at exposing the ofﬂine/online cycle of data and ideas, exploring how both are being shaped by the migration between the material and the digital world, and ultimately creating an output out of that cycle.
+An online space for creativity, collective action and re-contextualisation.
+The project aims at exposing the ofﬂine/online cycle of data and ideas, exploring how both are being shaped by migrations between the material and the digital world, ultimately creating output originating from that cycle.

 ASAP stems from a participatory dimension that becomes clear in the re-archival and deconstructive processes enabled in the project.
-This, however, is not taken as a mean for pure emancipation.
-On the contrary, as an artistic practice, ASAB deals with a critique of democracy for how it has developed, and yet develops, through the World Wide Web Infrastructure.
+This, however, is not taken as a means for “pure” emancipation.
+On the contrary, as an artistic practice, ASAB deals with a critique of democracy for how it has developed, and continues to develop, through the World Wide Web Infrastructure.
 If information architecture, which constitutes the structures in which hypertext operates, were compared to city planning, Labor Neunzehn suggests that the latest development of the Internet recalls the experience of the shopping mall.
-Just like in a shopping centre, the information architecture can work to create paths and barriers intended to direct the choice of the user.
-Or, alternatively, it can design strategies that sustain discovery and sharing activities – as ASAB does – with ease of dissemination and contiguity with original context as key tenets.
+Just like in a shopping centre, the information architecture can work to create paths and barriers intended to direct user choices.
+Or, alternatively, it can design strategies that sustain discovery and sharing activities – as ASAB does – facilitating dissemination and contiguity with original context as key tenets.
 We want to stress (and play with) the deferred space between ofﬂine and online, its delay and decay.
-Working at the intersection of intertextuality, audio-visual collage, sampling, cutup media and deconstructed narratives, ASAB takes the form progressively of self-published works, installations, video and lecture performances, in order to show the different levels of the discourse that bring us until here, until “All Sources Are Broken”.
+Working at the intersection of intertextuality, audio-visual collage, sampling, cutup media and deconstructed narratives, ASAB progressively takes the form of self-published works, installations, video and lecture performances, in order to show the different levels of the discourse that brought us here, until “All Sources Are Broken”.

 - Display at the Participation Matters exhibition